Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

-\paragraph{Differences with existing ID-based regularizations.} There are two key differences between the proposed relation-consistency loss and existing ID-based regularizations, \eg classification loss \cite{deng2018similarity,chen2019instance}, contrastive loss \cite{deng2018image} or triplet loss.
-(1) Existing ID-based regularizations only require the samples from different classes to be well separated after translation, which is too weak to maintain inter-sample relations.
-As long as the samples are classified correctly, even if they did not maintain inter-sample relations well, they receive little penalty.
-In contrast, our proposed regularization tries to maintain continuous and more sensitive relation measurements (Eq. (\ref{eq:rel_s})) during domain translation.
-(2) Existing regularizations utilize static learning targets (identity labels), while our proposed term generates relation measurements with image encoders on-the-fly to provide adaptive supervisions.
-In other words, previous ones only acquire knowledge from ground-truth labels, while ours exploits abundant knowledge from both ground-truth labels and the pre-trained source-domain encoder.
+There are two key differences between the proposed online relation-consistency loss (Eq. (\ref{eq:sc})) and ID-based regularizations in existing works, \eg classification loss \cite{deng2018similarity,chen2019instance,zou2020joint}, contrastive loss \cite{deng2018image} or triplet loss. \begin{itemize} \item Existing ID-based regularizations only require the samples from different classes to be well separated after translation, which is too weak to maintain inter-sample relations and their original data distributions.
+As long as the translated samples are classified correctly, even if they did not maintain inter-sample relations well, they receive little penalty.
+In contrast, our proposed online regularization aims at maintaining continuous and more sensitive relation measurements (Eq. (\ref{eq:rel_s})) during domain translation. \item Existing regularizations utilize static learning targets (identity labels), while our regularization term generates relation measurements with the current image encoders on-the-fly to provide adaptive supervisions.
+In other words, previous ones only acquire knowledge from ground-truth labels, while ours exploits valuable knowledge from both ground-truth labels and the pre-trained source-domain encoder. \end{itemize}

-There exist some works \cite{liu2018pose,ge2018fd,zheng2019joint} which leveraged generative models on fully-supervised person re-ID tasks.
-They focused on preserving person identities with existing ID-based regularizations, which are too weak to maintain inter-sample relations as discussed above.
+Besides the domain translation-based UDA methods as mentioned above, there exist some works \cite{liu2018pose,ge2018fd,zheng2019joint} which leveraged generative models on fully-supervised person re-ID tasks.
+They also focused on preserving person identities with ID-based regularizations, which are too weak to maintain inter-sample relations as discussed above.